hannobraun/playground/2025-08-02_language-design/README.md

 ```
 1 [ 2 + ]
-# Results in `[ 3 ]`.
+# The result is `[ 3 ]`.

-[ { 1 } 3 times ] # results in
+[ { 1 } 3 times ]
-# Results in `[ 1 1 1 ]`.
+# The result is `[ 1 1 1 ]`.
 ```

 But there's a catch: This is a compiled language, and one with explicit memory allocation at that.
-So no auto-boxing shenanigans.
-Hence these arrays live on the stack, and we must know the size of these arrays at compile-time.
+No auto-boxing shenanigans!
+Hence these arrays live on the stack, and we must know their size at compile-time.

-A sufficiently smart compiler could determine that for all of the above.
+A sufficiently smart compiler could determine that for all of the examples above.
 But since we're going to start with a pretty dumb one, let's take the easy way out: Anything but a series of literals is undefined behavior.

 (There is another option: dynamically sized stack allocations.
 My language designer instincts tell me that this is going to lead to complexity, and restrictions elsewhere, most likely.
-Let's avoid it for now.)
+Let's avoid it.)

 To get values out of an array later, we can use the `get` function.

 ```
 [ 1 2 3 ] 0 get
-# Results in `1`.
+# The result is `1`.
 ```

-Or we can update an array after we created it.
+Or we can update an array after we created it, using `set`.

 ```
 [ 1 2 3 ] 0 4 set
-# Results in `[ 4 2 3 ]`.
+# The result is `[ 4 2 3 ]`.
 ```

-`get`ing or `set`ing with an index that is out of bounds for the array is undefined behavior.
+`get`ing or `set`ing with an index that is out of bounds for the given array, is undefined behavior.

 ### Records

 Arrays are pretty good, as far as aggregate data types go.
-But we need some more of those to have some real fun.
+But we also need composite data types to have some real fun.
 Hence, records.

 ```
 {